dymmond/esmerald/docs/en/docs/testclient.md

 `httpx` is a great library created by the same author of `Django Rest Framework`.

 !!!
 Info
-    By default the EsmeraldTestClient raise any exceptions that occur in the application.
+    By default the RavynTestClient raise any exceptions that occur in the application.
     Occasionally you might want to test the content of 500 error responses, rather than allowing client to raise the server exception.
-In this case you should use `client = EsmeraldTestClient(app, raise_server_exceptions=False)`.
+In this case you should use `client = RavynTestClient(app, raise_server_exceptions=False)`.

 ## Lifespan events

 !!!
 Note
-    Ravyn supports all the lifespan events available and therefore `on_startup`, `on_shutdown` and `lifespan` are also supported by `EsmeraldTestClient` **but** if you need to test these you will need to run `EsmeraldTestClient` as a context manager or otherwise the events will not be triggered when the `EsmeraldTestClient` is instantiated.
+    Ravyn supports all the lifespan events available and therefore `on_startup`, `on_shutdown` and `lifespan` are also supported by `RavynTestClient` **but** if you need to test these you will need to run `RavynTestClient` as a context manager or otherwise the events will not be triggered when the `RavynTestClient` is instantiated.

 The framework also brings a ready to use functionality to be used as context manager for your tests.